shivalkarrahul/ci-cd-workshop/README.md

 #### **Backend Files**

+Navigate to your backend repo:

 ```bash
 cd ~/ci-cd-workshop/ci-cd-workshop-backend
 ```

+Below are the backend files and their purpose:

+#### **1. `app.py` — Backend Flask Application**

+This is the core Python backend service.
+It provides:

+* API endpoints for assignments
+* Logic to submit, list, and create assignments
+* Version info endpoint

+Download:

 ```bash
 wget https://raw.githubusercontent.com/shivalkarrahul/ci-cd-workshop/main/backend/app.py
 ```

+### **2. `backend_version.txt` — Backend Version Tracking**

+This file stores the backend version.
+It helps confirm if the backend deployment on EC2 updated successfully.

+Download:

 ```bash
 wget https://raw.githubusercontent.com/shivalkarrahul/ci-cd-workshop/main/backend/backend_version.txt
 ```

+#### **3. `requirements.txt` — Python Dependencies**

+This file lists all Python libraries required for the backend, such as Flask.
+Jenkins installs these packages on the server using this file.

+Download:

 ```bash
 wget https://raw.githubusercontent.com/shivalkarrahul/ci-cd-workshop/main/backend/requirements.txt
 ```

+#### **4. `Jenkinsfile` — CI/CD Pipeline for Backend**

+This Jenkinsfile defines the backend continuous delivery process including:

+* Connecting to backend EC2 via SSH
+* Installing dependencies
+* Restarting the Flask app
+* Passing server IP as a parameter

+Download:

 ```bash
 wget https://raw.githubusercontent.com/shivalkarrahul/ci-cd-workshop/main/backend/Jenkinsfile